Payza and Two Canadian Brothers Accused of Operating an Unlicensed Money Service Business and Money Laundering

 An indictment is merely a formal charge that a defendant has committed a violation of criminal laws and is not evidence of guilt.
 Every defendant is presumed innocent until, and unless, proven guilty.

 This case is being investigated by Department of Homeland Security, Immigration and Customs Enforcement, Homeland Security Investigations, Washington Field office.
-It is being prosecuted and investigated by Assistant U.S. Attorney Zia Faruqui and Arvind K. Lal, Chief of the Asset Forfeiture and Money Laundering Section.
-Assistance has been provided by Assistant U.S. Attorneys John P. Marston and Diane Lucas; former Assistant U.S. Attorney Catherine K. Connelly; Paralegal Specialists C. Rosalind Pressley and Toni Donato; Victim/Witness Advocate Yvonne Bryant; Document Management Analyst Basizette Stribling; Legal Assistant Jessica McCormick; and Litigation Technology Specialists Ron Royal and Joshua Ellen.
+It is being prosecuted and investigated by Assistant U.S. Attorney Zia Faruqui and Arvind Lal and former Assistant U.S. Attorneys Kate Connelly John Marston, with assistance from Paralegal Specialists C. Rosalind Pressley and Toni Donato; Victim/Witness Advocate Yvonne Bryant; Document Management Analyst Basizette Stribling; Legal Assistant Jessica McCormick; and Thomas Royal and Joshua Ellen from the Litigation Support Section.